namdinator/Namdinator_bash/README.md

 Rosetta modelleing software package (ver.
 2016.32.58837): https://www.rosettacommons.org/software/license-and-download

-NB.
-Namdinator needs all the input files to be in the same directory as the script is executede from.

 Example on how to run Namdinator with default settings plus including a phenix.real_space_refine run:

 ./Namdinator_local.sh -p input.pdb -m map.mrc -r 3.5 -x